LOOHP/InteractionVisualizerLanguages/README.md

 https://github.com/LOOHP/InteractionVisualizer

 ***
-### Configuration in different Languages contributed by different people in the community!
+### Configurations in different Languages contributed by different people in the community!

 **Some translations might be inaccurate or not up to date**, but the default English language is always up to date.